The Hermosa project is a polymetallic mine being developed in Arizona, US, by Australia-based mining company South32.

 Engineering and construction firm Fluor contributed to the PFS for the Taylor deposit by providing consultancy services for the process plant and on-site infrastructure.

-SRK Consulting was engaged to perform geological and technical reviews and provide resource estimates.
+SRK Consulting, a consulting firm, was engaged to perform geological and technical reviews and provide resource estimates.
 Global engineering and design services company Stantec was appointed to conduct mining studies.

-NewFields, an environmental, engineering, and construction management consulting ﬁrm, was appointed for hydrogeology studies.
-Montgomery & Associates conducted studies related to dewatering and tailings.
+NewFields, an environmental, engineering, and construction management consulting company, was appointed for hydrogeology studies.
+Montgomery & Associates, a water resource consulting firm, conducted studies related to dewatering and tailings.

-Black and Veatch, an engineering firm, and BQE Water provided the water treatment design while CPE provided consultation for off-site roads.
+Engineering company Black and Veatch and BQE Water, a water treatment and management company, provided the water treatment design.
+In addition, CPE provided consultation for off-site roads.